-5. A negative preconceived judgement or opinion that guides conduct or social behaviour.McLean, S. (2005).
+Prejudice involves a negative preconceived judgment or opinion that guides conduct or social behavior.McLean, S. (2005).
 The basics of interpersonal communication.
-Boston, MA: Allyn & Bacon. communication.
 Boston, MA: Allyn & Bacon.
 As an example, imagine two people walking into a room for a job interview.
 You are tasked to interview both, and having read the previous section, you know that Allport rings true when he says we rely on stereotypes when encountering people or cultures with which we have had little contact.
 Will the candidates' dress, age, or gender influence your opinion of them?
 Will their race or ethnicity be a conscious or subconscious factor in your thinking process?
 Allport's work would indicate that those factors and more will make you likely to use stereotypes to guide your expectations of them and your subsequent interactions with them.